More at rubyonrails.org:

 Partials can have their own layouts applied to them.
 These layouts are different from those applied to a controller action, but they work in a similar fashion.

-Let's say we're displaying an article on a page which should be wrapped in a div for display purposes.
-Firstly, we'll create a new Article:
+Let's say you're displaying an article on a page which should be wrapped in a div for display purposes.
+First, you'll create a new Article:

-In the show template, we'll render the _article partial wrapped in the box layout:
+In the show template, you'll render the _article partial wrapped in the box layout:

 <%= render partial: 'article', layout: 'box', locals: { article: @article } %>